 The second way to ensure a juicy pork loin and to season the meat completely through, is to brine the roast.
 This is done for 24-48 hours previous to roasting it.

 I add aromatics like garlic and bay leaves to my brine which infuses the meat with seasoning and great flavour.

 Cook a brined roast to 160 degrees F and you will no doubt have the finest roast pork you’ve ever tried.

-To complete this perfect winter comfort food meal we served it with roasted potatoes, roasted beets and roasted carrots.
-In the case of the carrots, I switched the mint in the recipe for thyme to match one of the herbs on the roast but you can use any herb you like if you are making them.
+In the case of the carrots, I switched the mint in the recipe for thyme to match one of the herbs on the roast.
+But you can use any herb you like if you are making them.